johnwelford/randsms/README.txt

-A readme for the most basic program imagininable
+A readme for the most basic program imaginable